keyboard_arrow_up

 Types of Plastic Produced

-The plastics industry produces a wide variety of materials, including polyethylene, polystyrene, high-density polyethylene (HDPE), low-density polyethylene (LDPE), polyoxymethylene, polyvinyl chloride (PVC), and others.
+The plastics industry produces a wide variety of materials, including polyethylene, polystyrene, high-density polyethylene (HDPE), low-density polyethylene (LDPE), polyoxymethylene, polyvinyl chloride (PVC), and others used in packaging, fabrication, machining, and industrial production.

 Polyethylene

-Polyethylene is a widely used plastic found in products such as artificial joints, shampoo bottles, and milk cartons.
+Polyethylene is a widely used plastic found in products such as artificial joints, shampoo bottles, milk cartons, containers, and liners.

 Polystyrene

-Polystyrene, often known by the trade name Styrofoam™, is essential for insulation but is not recyclable.
+Polystyrene, often known by the trade name Styrofoam™, is widely used for insulation, packaging, and molded protective products.

 High-Density Polyethylene (HDPE)

-HDPE is a petroleum-based thermoplastic valued for its strength, lightness, and solvent resistance.
-It's used in bottle caps, swimming pool parts, automotive fuel tanks, and food containers.
+HDPE is a petroleum-based thermoplastic valued for strength, light weight, and solvent resistance.
+It is used in bottle caps, swimming pool parts, automotive fuel tanks, food containers, and other durable products.

 Low-Density Polyethylene (LDPE)